Sushil Rajpal

 Sushil Rajpal is an Indian director and producer.
-He was born and brought up in Gorakhpur, Uttar Pradesh.
+He was born and brought up in Bihar.
 He is alumnus of Film and Television Institute of India (FTII) and famous for directing his National Award winning film Antardwand.

 Early life

 Sushil Rajpal was born and brought up in Gorakhpur [UP].
 He studied at Vikas Vidyalaya, Ranchi and then at Hansraj College, Delhi.
 He joined the Film and Television Institute of India (FTII), Pune.
-He is director of National Award winner film Antardwand in which almost entire cast was from Bihar.
+He is director of National Award winner film Antardwand in which almost entire cast was from Bihar and he is also native of Bihar.

 Career

 He started his Bollywood career with the film Diksha as an Assistant Cinematographer.